Pink Flowers

 • Conceived, wrote, directed, and performed original works including Black Conference

-• Designed community-based performances integrating Theater of the Oppressed and popular theater
+• Designed community-based performances integrating Theater of the Oppressed and Popular Theater

 • Built cross-sector partnerships across arts, public housing, and grassroots organizing communities